The Directory Mozilla Open Source project ( DMOZ ) is now closed!

 The impact to the early foundation of the internet.

-This type of tool was desperately needed as search engines which were in the process of automation.
+This type of tool was desperately needed during the foundation of search engines which were in the process of automation.
 Old sites like Altavista, Excite, and Yahoo of the earth was getting hammered from quick start-up sites thanks to the y2k-boom.
 DMOZ restored a bit of sanity back to searching for articles and websites.
 In order to get onto DMOZ, someone had to actually look at your website to determine if it was legit.
 This is one reason why it took a personal blog site like ourselves 3 years to get onto DMOZ.

 Although the editors and curators of the old DMOZ system refrain from saying a whole lot as to what happened.
 Because it’s not their place to say.
 It’s AOL.com that should make the announcement.
 The unconfirmed thought process is that AOL (American Online for the younger audience was a big time dial-up ISP of the 90’s.)
 No longer wishes to be footing the server and bandwidth bill for this open source venture.
 This is rather believable since Netscape went from being the number one browser on the net in the 90’s to being condemned into a state of obsolescence thanks to AOL.
 Another project AOL bought was WinAMP which I go into detail about how AOL mangled and destroyed that in this blog.